 ./configure && make && make install

-PREFX= option, which is used heavily in LFS and BLFS (see RESOURCES).
-It lets
+the PREFIX= option, which is used heavily in LFS and BLFS (see RESOURCES).

 When you are told to apply a patch, you are being asked to apply a set of

-properly.
-There are a lot of options to patch, so check out the man page.
-If
+LFS properly.
+There are a lot of options to patch, so check out the man

-you just want to apply the thing and get on with it, cd into the top of the
+page.
+If you just want to apply the thing and get on with it, cd into the

 patch -Np1 -i whatever_the_patch_is.patch

-find out if the same problem has happened to others.
-If not, and you feel the
+and find out if the same problem has happened to others.
+If not, and you

-need to resort to getting a person to donate time to you, describe the problem
+feel the need to resort to getting a person to donate time to you, describe

-output for them.
-Then tell them if you've done anything unusual (especially if
+20-ish lines of output for them.
+Then tell them if you've done anything

-you've deviated from the book or a howto in any way).
+unusual (especially if you've deviated from the book or a howto in any

 4. CUSTOMIZING YOUR SYSTEM

-of the BLFS book (see RESOURCES), there are some tips on customizing your login
+part of the BLFS book (see RESOURCES), there are some tips on customizing

-If you chose to install a different editor, make sure you can use that well.
+vi(m).
+If you chose to install a different editor, make sure you can use

-Text editors are novelties in Windows, and are seldom used in modern distros
+that well.
+Text editors are novelties in Windows, and are seldom used in

 Many /etc config files have their own manpage.
 Be sure to check them out.